gregorbj/Archive-VisionEval/api/model_system_design.md

 - Functions for estimating/calibrating parameters using regional data supplied by the user (if necessary); and,
 - Documentation of the module and of submodel parameter estimation/calibration.

 The software framework provides all of the functionality for managing a model run.
 This includes:
+- Checking module specifications for consistency with standards;
 - Checking input files for compliance with module specifications;
 - Processing input files to load the data into the datastore;
 - Checking data dependencies (i.e. modules will have the data they need when they call for it);
 - Loading module packages;
 - "Running" modules in accordance with the "run_model.R" script;
-- Fetching from the datastore, data that is required by a module; and,
+- Fetching from the datastore, data that is required by a module;
-- Saving to the datastore, data that a module produces and specifies is to be saved.
+- Saving to the datastore, data that a module produces and specifies is to be saved; and,
+- Converting measurement units and currency years when necessary.

 When the software framework "runs" a module it does several things.
 First, it loads the module data specifications and the main module function which performs the submodel calculations.
 Then it loads any scenario input file data that the module specifies into the datastore.
 After that, it checks and loads all the data from the datastore that the module specifies.
 It puts this data into an input list and then it calls the main module function with this input list as the argument to the function call.
 The return value of the function call is assigned to an output list.
 After the module function has completed execution, the framework software writes the data in the output list to the datastore according to the module specifications.